tkonopka/makealive/docs/client.md

 formating for the intermediate html.
 The conversion has been tested with the [showdown](https://github.com/showdownjs/showdown) converter with standard options, but other markdown-to-html converters may vary.
-In those cases, it is necessary to bypass the markdown-to-code block conversion and write out the `pre` and `code` tags by hand.
+In those cases, it is necessary to bypass the three backticks shorthand and write out the `pre` and `code` tags by hand.